libertypi/rina/README.md

-# Rina: All-in-One JAV Toolbox
+# Rina: The All-in-One JAV Toolbox

 Rina is a command-line tool for managing Japanese AV content.
 It searches through a wide range of online databases and helps to organize local files.